benshidanny11/todolist/README.md

 ## Description

-> This is a web app that helps user to manage daily activities.
-By providing a task description and pressing enter key on key board, you are able to add your task to the list.
-With Todo list app you can also update the task description, remove task, mark task as completed and remove all completed task tasks.
+> Todo list is a web app that helps users to manage daily activities.
+With the Todo list app, you can update the task description, remove, mark them as completed,  and remove all completed tasks.

 ## Features
 - Adding a new item.